gitbls/rxapp/README.md

 ```
 RXSSHSW="-X -Y" rxapp myhost myapp
 ```
-   * **To use a direct TCP connection to an X Server**, see 5) below and set the environment variable RXDISPLAY:
+   * **To use a direct TCP connection to an X Server**, see notes below and set the environment variable RXDISPLAY:
 ```
 RXDISPLAY=somehost.local:0 rxapp otherhost someX11app
 ```